hfndb/cookware-headless-ice/README.md

 ```

 + [Node-sass](https://www.npmjs.com/package/node-sass) is replaced by Dart Sass.
 See above for installation of the binary.
-+ The currently used Node.js version includes a bug, affecting CSS stripping aka campacting aka compression.
-Therefore, for now yui-compressor needs to be installed.
-See above.
++ If you want to use yui-compressor for CSS stripping aka campacting aka compression, that needs to be intalled.See above.

 ## Usage